IMJLA/Export-Permission/README.md

 The ExcludeAccount parameter uses RegEx, so the \ in BUILTIN\Administrator needed to be escaped.

-The RegEx escape character is \ so that is why the regular expression needed for the parameter is 'BUILTIN\\\\Administrator'
+The RegEx escape character is \ so the regular expression needed for the parameter is 'BUILTIN\\\\Administrator'

 ### EXAMPLE 3
 ```